 7 PACKING

-7.1 The blankets shall be packed in bales in conformity with the procedure laid down in IS 741, or by the method given in 7.2 if specifically required by the buyer.
+7.1 The blankets shall be packed in bales in conformity with the procedure laid down in IS 741 or by the method given in 7.2 if specifically required by the buyer.

 7.2 Fifteen blankets of the same variety shall be individually folded and placed one over the other.
 The folded blankets shall be wrapped in a layer each of polyethylene film, kraft paper and hessian (305 g/m2) in such a way that hessian forms the outermost layer.
 Each layer shall have an overlap of minimum 10 cm.
 The outermost layer shall be suitably stitched with jute twine arid the package made secure by means of steel strips or hoops of medium grade.
 The gross mass of the bale shall normally not exceed 38 kg.